NSW Government engages non-government organisations (NGOs) to deliver approximately $4 billion worth of human services contracts each year.

 Human services are ‘the programs, facilities or services provided to meet the health, welfare and social needs of individuals, families and communities.
 This may include, for example, health, education and community services provided across NSW’ (as defined in the Human Services Data Hub Taxonomy).

-The simple steps for human services procurement fact sheet outlines seven steps that NGOs may go through during a tender process.
+The simple steps for human services procurement fact sheet (PDF,29KB) outlines seven steps that NGOs may go through during a tender process.
 Initiatives that support the procurement of human services from NGOs are set out below.

 NSW Human Services Agreement